evoixmr/manual/source/hardware/controllers/numark_mixtrack_platinum_fx.rst

 To help know which it is using when tapping BOTH up and down arrows on the deck are lit.
 As the first tap doesn't make any changes (you can't work out a bpm from one tap) it is safe to tap and hold the button and check which deck the arrows are showing on.

-MixtrackPlatinumFX.tapChangesTempo to false, recommended only for advanced users.
 The pads are for controlling cues, loops, and samples via various modes & layers.
 To select a mode, select a Pad Mode button (Cue, Auto Loop, Fader Cuts & Sample) to assign that functionality to the 8 pads.
 An LED under the pad section indicates the currently selected

 ..
 Credit to PopHippy for creating the original PDF file.